saisai/golang-book/quickstart.rst

   Hello, World!

 What you wrote in the `hello.go` is a structured document.
-The characters, words, spaces, line breaks and the puctuation characters used all are important.
+The characters, words, spaces, line breaks and the punctuation characters used all are important.
 In fact, we followed the "syntax" of Go language.
 According to Wikipedia, the syntax of a computer language is the set of rules that defines the combinations of symbols that are